 Collaborative agreement reimbursement revenues or collaboration cost-sharing expenses are recorded as earned or owed based on the performance requirements by both parties under the respective contracts.
 On December 11, 2008, we entered into a worldwide Collaboration Agreement with Bristol-Myers Squibb Company ("Bristol-Myers Squibb") for the development of cabozantinib and XL281, which was amended and restated by the Amended and Restated Collaboration Agreement dated as of April 15, 2011 by and between us and Bristol-Myers Squibb (as amended and restated, the "2008 Agreement").
 However, on June 18, 2010, we regained full rights to develop and commercialize cabozantinib under the 2008 Agreement following receipt of notice from Bristol-Myers Squibb of its decision to terminate the 2008 Agreement, solely as to cabozantinib, on a worldwide basis.
 Prior to the termination of the 2008 Agreement as to cabozantinib, both parties were actively involved with compound development and certain research and development expenses were partially reimbursable to us on a net basis by compound.
 On an annual basis, amounts owed by Bristol-Myers Squibb to us, net of amounts reimbursable to Bristol-Myers Squibb by us for the development of cabozantinib and XL281, were recorded as collaboration reimbursement revenues.
 Conversely, research and development expenses would include the net settlement of amounts we owed Bristol-Myers Squibb for research and development expenses that Bristol-Myers Squibb incurred in connection with the development of cabozantinib, less amounts reimbursable to us by Bristol-Myers Squibb for the development of both cabozantinib and XL281.
 On July 8, 2011, we received written notification from Bristol-Myers Squibb of its decision to terminate the 2008 Agreement in its entirety.
-Due to this termination, which became effective on October 8, 2011, for the year ended December 31, 2011, reimbursement revenues under our current collaboration.
-See Note 2 for further information on our 2008 cancer collaboration cost-sh
+Due to this termination, which became effective on October 8, 2011, for the year ended December 31, 2011, reimbursement payments were presented as collaboration reimbursement revenues.
+We do not expect to record any further collaboration cost-sharing expense or collaboration reimbursement revenues under our current collaborations.
+See Note 2 for further information on our 2008 cancer collaboration with Bristol-Myers Squibb.